Architecture Bachelor of Science

 Study Abroad

 The School of Architecture and Design has a long tradition of offering semester-long study-abroad programs for undergraduates in international locations of architectural and urbanistic significance.
 The programs are led by Wentworth faculty members in collaboration with architects and scholars residing in those cities.
 During their time abroad, students enrich their cultural and professional perspectives through study-travel and working closely with local design professionals.
 Study-abroad curriculum is aligned with required courses in Boston, allowing normal progress toward graduation.
-During academic year 2022-23, semester-abroad programs will be offered in Urbino, Italy and Girona, Spain.
+During academic year 2024-25, semester-abroad programs will be offered in Berlin, Germany; Girona, Spain; and Urbino, Italy.

 Cooperative Work Experience